ama-hagan5/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More functions, more nested loop
+More functions and more nested loop in C